“Don’t believe everything you read.”

 Websites published by a company

 Sites with .com web addresses may represent a specific company.
-They may be published by a company that uses the web to sell products or services.
+They may be published by a company that uses the internet to sell products or services.
 These are called commercial sites.
 Commercial sites can offer useful and accurate information.
-But be careful about believing all the information you read on these sites.
+But be careful about believing all the information you read on these sites, even if they are news organizations.
 The company that pays for the site could have something to gain from it.
 The information may not be fair and accurate.
 It’s a good idea to double-check what you read on commercial websites.

 Websites published by an individual